This candy cane ornament craft is one of my favorite Christmas activities for preschoolers. My students love it every year!

-We ended up with a variety of candy cane name ornaments by the end of the day!
+If you like, this can be a little more open-ended!
+Present the materials to the kids and let them create as desired.
+We end up with a variety of candy cane name ornaments by the end of the day!

-Some were done as patterns, alternating between letter beads and colored beads.
-We had a great discussion about what patterns are, how the letters have to be in the correct order to spell our names, and our favorite colors.
+Some are done as patterns, alternating between letter beads and colored beads.
+We have great discussions about what patterns are, how the letters have to be in the correct order to spell our names, and our favorite colors.

-Others were strings of random letters, while still others were made just of the letters in the kids’ names.
+Others ornaments are strings of random letters, while still others are made of just the letters in the kids’ names.

-No matter how they turned out, though, the kiddos had a blast with this easy candy cane craft.
+No matter the final product, the children always have a blast while learning and creating with this easy candy cane craft!

 It’s up to you to decide how you want to treat these candy cane names.

 Do you want the children to choose how they make the ornaments?
 Or would you prefer that the candy canes be focused on a concept like name spelling or patterns?